 Wednesday Riding northward again through the Kaibab . . . across the Prismatic Plains . . . over the new Mt.
-Carmel highway, pausing briefly to peer through the huge windows in the mile-long tunnel ... then, a gentle descent to the valley below, to Zion Lodge, in the shadow of the mighty peaks which wall Zion Canyon.
+Carmel highway, pausing briefly to peer through the huge windows in the mile-long tunnel . . . then, a gentle descent to the valley below, to Zion Lodge, in the shadow of the mighty peaks which wall Zion Canyon.
 All about you are glorious panoramas of massive buttes, and cones and truncated pyramids stained with brilliant reds and whites and many intermediate hues.
 After luncheon at Zion Lodge you take the famous motor trip up the sublime aisle of Zion Canyon to that exquisitely beautiful Temple of Sinawava . . . green grass and trees about you, and two hundred yards away the Gargantuan red walls of the canyon . . . what a picture!
-You return to the Lodge and after dinner there is an interesting talk on Zion by the Ranger Naturalist . . . and dancing, if you like . . . or a stroll in the open with a brilliant starlit canopy overhead.
+After dinner there is an interesting talk by the Ranger Naturalist . . . and dancing, if you like . . . or a stroll in the open with a brilliant star-lit canopy overhead.

 Thursday After breakfast you say goodbye to Zion.
 Your road follows the sinuous course of the Rio Virgin, its waters stained with the red earth of Zion's hillsides.
-An interesting, restful trip through the fertile corn and cotton fields and fig orchards of Utah's Dixie brings you, at noon, back to Lund to board your Pullmans for the trip homeward.
+An interesting, restful trip through the fertile corn and cotton fields and fig orchards of Utah's Dixie brings you, at noon, back to Lund to board your Pullmans.

-Friday In the early morning you cross the Continental Divide and, after a swift and restful trip through Wyoming, the northern peak of Colorado and Nebraska, you arrive at Omaha in the evening.
+Friday In the early morning you cross the Continental Divide and, after a swift and restful trip through Wyoming, the northern tip of Colorado, and Nebraska, you arrive at Omaha in the evening.
 You will enjoy every minute of your journey on the Los Angeles Limited, one of the nation's finest trains.